Little India in Jackson Heights NYC

 Of course, there are Indian grocery stores.
 At least three of them that sell everything including Atta, Vegetables, Achar, Frozen Curries, Paneer, Parathas and more.

 Changes in Jackson HeightsOver the last few years, Pakistani and Bangladeshi establishments have also been setting up stores and restaurants in Jackson Heights.

 Definitely Not for Humans

 One easy way to identify the Indian restaurants from the Pakistani and Bangladeshi restaurants is to look at the menu.
 Indian restaurants rarely list beef on the menu.
 Pakistani and Bangladeshi restaurants are more likely to include beef items.
 Unlike Indians, Pakis and Bangladeshis do not consider the cow as a Holy Animal.

 We've been visiting the 74th St area in Jackson Heights for over 15 years and in some respects not much has changed.

 Parking is still a pain in the area.
-Indians flout the rules by parking haphazardly all over the place.
+Indians park haphazardly all over the place.
 By the way, did you know that there's a paid-parking facility on 75th St.